zilknight/github-slideshow/_posts/0000-01-02-zilknight.md

 ---
 layout: slide
-title: "Welcome to our second slid!"
+title: "Welcome to our second slide!"
 ---
-Your text
+line 5
 Use the left arrow to go back

-I stage the change OK?
-cant you dectect it?

-Commit
-asdsaf
+kjkj
 asd

-can you detect it now?
+asdf

+more commit